AVIB-project/uniovi-avib-morphingprojections-backend-analytics/README.md

 $ docker build -t uniovi-avib-morphingprojections-backend-analytics .
 $ docker run -p 5000:5000 uniovi-avib-morphingprojections-backend-analytics
 ```

-**NOTE**: If you regenerate your requirements this local dependency will be added in the requirements file,
-be carefoul to not push this change

 **STEP06**: Start service from gunicorn server
 ```